tyler351/initramsfs-splash-clone/README.md

 ## How To Use

-Copy the initramfs.img to you boot folder and you also need to provide a splash image to display.
-This file must be in PNG format and named splash.png.  ~~Other restictions are the image resolution must be the same or small than the screen at boot.
+Copy the initramfs.img to you boot folder and you also need to provide a splash image to display. ~~This file must be in PNG format and named splash.png.~~  ~~Other restictions are the image resolution must be the same or small than the screen at boot.
 (This is a limitation of the image loading program.)~~ This problem has been resolved.

 Edit your config.txt file and add the following line.

 ```
 initramfs initramfs.img
 ```
+## Splash config

+It's now possible to set the name of the splash image.
+I've added the ability to read a configuration file from the boot folder named splash.txt.
+**current settings**
+image=*imagename*  #imagename can be a jpg, png, or bmp the image must be stored in boot

 ## Tools

 **edit_initramfs**   : This script that will unpack the current initramfs stored it the boot folder to the tmp folder